 - Training and education programs for the journalists, attorneys, residents and for public sector officials;

-- Maintaining strong ties with state news media organizations; and
+- Maintaining strong ties with state press, broadcast, and independent news media organizations; and

-- Participating in state and national annual Sunshine Week activities.
+- Leading their state’s involvement in the annual national Sunshine Week activities.